kushalsamant/coherence/anthologies.md

 - G+, LinkedIn is a professional landscape, geared toward connecting businesses, and professionals with each other, and opening the door to engaging with individuals outside of your usual social circles.

 **Soundboarding**.
-So what are you saying is you know what is sound boarding?

-Sound boarding is basically process in which a person say for example me e I will talk to you about my problems for probably about things I am doing in my problem I will tell you the story of my life or of my project and in process of telling the story of my project I will be able to figure out all the blocks that are coming to me e that I am currently trying to solve in that project.
+Soundboarding is basically process in which a person say for example me.
+I will talk to you about my problem/s or probably about things I am dealing with in my problem/s.
+I will tell you the story of my life or of my project/s.
+In process tell you the story of my project, I will figure out all the blocks that I am currently trying to solve in that project.
-now sound boarding does not necessarily involve a lot of involvement from your end.  except that you will have to probably listen to everything I am saying without interrupting or maybe with a bit of curiosity and with a restaining agent.
+Now soundboarding does not necessarily involve a lot of involvement from your end.
+Except that you will have to probably listen to everything that I am saying without interrupting me or maybe with a bit of curiosity and exercising some amount of restraint.
-What I mean to say is that you will pull me back if I am digressing a lot so that is all your supported and if you are an expert of the topic that I am discussing then you will give me your inputs which might not be like a lecture which will be just small tweak in my flow of thought and all those inputs will add clarity to my slow of thought and it is what will generate the answers to most of my problems that I am facing currently.
+What I mean to say is that you will pull me back if I am digressing a lot.
+So that is where your support ends.
+If you are an expert of the topic that I am discussing then you will share your inputs, not necessarily a lecture, but small tweak in my flow of thought, and all of these inputs will add clarity to my flow of thought.
+It is what will generate the answers to the problems that I am facing currently.

-I deal with questions that people have difficulty in solving by themselves.
+I deal with questions that people need help with.

-I create a step by step path for someone to get from point A to point B.
+I can create a step by step path for someone to get from point A to point B.

 How do we do it?
-1. you talk,
+1. You talk,
 2. give me a complete idea of what you are doing,
 3. then you tell me your problems,
 4. then we will talk about what you have tried so far,